 The 7.3 magnitude earthquake caused nearly $100 million in damages.

-Musical “Dreamgirls” was performed for the first time at the Ambassador Theatre, New York City.
+1987 The musical “Dreamgirls” was performed for the first time at the Ambassador Theatre, New York City.

-New York City Police raided Stonewall Inn gay bar and handled patrons and employees roughly.
+1969 New York City Police raided Stonewall Inn gay bar and handled patrons and employees roughly.

-The action caused alarm within the community including neighbors.
-Six days of protests broke out which would go on to be a catalyst for the LGBT rights movement.
+The action caused alarm within the community, including neighbors.
+Six days of protests broke out, which would go on to be a catalyst for the LGBT rights movement.

-The Organization of Afro-American Unity was formed.
+1964 The Organization of Afro-American Unity was formed.

-The first private research atomic reactor opened in Chicago, Illinois, US.
+1956 The first private research atomic reactor opened in Chicago, Illinois, US.

-Mercedes and Benz merged to form the brand name Mercedes-Benz.
+1926 Mercedes and Benz merged to form the brand name Mercedes-Benz.

-Queen Victoria took to the throne during her coronation on this day at Westminster Abbey, London.
+1838 Queen Victoria took to the throne during her coronation on this day at Westminster Abbey, London.

 The moment was documented in Trumbull's famed painting of The Committee of Five.